MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-hubspoke.md

 ## Additional Information

 -	 Access vCenter using Bastion + Jumpbox VM -   If accessing vCenter from on-premises, make sure to have a route from your on-premises networks to the /22 AVS management network.
-Validate that the route is allowed in CLI by typing `Test-NetConnection  x.x.x.2 -port 443`
+Validate that the route in CLI by typing `Test-NetConnection  x.x.x.2 -port 443`
 - DNS considerations -  If using private endpoints follow the guidance detailed here: Azure Private Endpoint DNS configuration | Microsoft Learn

 [![Azure VMware Solution subscription and resource group organization](./media/alz-avs-resource-groups.png)](./media/alz-avs-resource-groups.png)